Know the payment deadlines

-With the last generation of layaway, payment rules were often fairly flexible.
+With the last generation of layaway, payment rules were often pretty flexible.
 You paid whatever you could, whenever you could.
 And when you finally wiped out the bill, the item was yours.

 Today, "consumers need to understand that it's a little bit different," says Butler.
-Retailers often set a maximum payoff period -- usually somewhere between 30 and 90 days, he says.
+Retailers often set a maximum payoff period -- usually somewhere from 30 to 90 days, he says.

 Payments could be for a fixed amount.
 And the plan could involve fixed due dates, similar to any other type of bill.